 IRA Financial’s Adam Bergman discusses whether or not you can gamble on sports using your retirement funds

 Let’s preface this article by saying we’re not financial advisers nor do we offer advice on what you should invest in.
-We’re here to advise you on what investments may or may not be allowed using your retirement funds.
+We’re here to advise you on what investments (such as gambling) may or may not be allowed using your retirement funds.
 Further, we make sure your plan(s) adhere to all rules set forth by the IRS so you can enjoy the benefits of tax-deferred and/or tax-free investing.

-With that said, we thought an interesting topic would be sports betting within a retirement account, such as a Self-Directed IRA or Solo 401(k) plan.
+With that said, we thought an interesting topic would be sports gambling within a retirement account, such as a Self-Directed IRA or Solo 401(k) plan.
 Is it permitted by the IRS?
 In short, yes, we believe it is an allowable investment for your retirement funds.

 Is Sports Gambling Legal in the US?

 Unlike marijuana, sports gambling is now federally legal in the United States.
 It’s up to each individual state to determine if you are allowed to gamble there.
 In fact, on May 8, 2019, Indiana became the 10th state to legalize sports gambling.

 No longer do you need to find a backroom bookie to make your sporting wagers.
 However, you must be in a state that allows for gambling.
 Until recently, sports gambling has only been allowed (legally) in Nevada, specifically Las Vegas.
 Now, one-fifth of the country allows for legal sports gambling.
 There are still rules concerning college sports.
 For example, you could not bet on a NJ college to win the NCAA tournament.